2-tunaroll/UoA_RE_RASSOR_2024/README.md

 1. The data being published over a topic can be examined by running `ros2 topic echo <topic_name>`
 2. To conduct further testing and make changes to individual components of the system, the relevant systemd services need to be stopped first.
 To stop a service: `systemctl stop <servicename>`
 3. Use the testing spreadsheet provided in the final report to test against the expected behaviour for the different parts of the system.
 4. Once the system is ready to run as normal, ensure the relevant packages are rebuilt if changes are made: Run `colcon build --packages-select <package\_name>` from the root ROS workspace directory.
-Then restart the relevant services and confirm they are enabled for the next time the robot starts up: `sudo systemctl restart <servicename>`; `systemctl is-enabled <servicename>`
+Then restart the relevant services, and confirm they are enabled for the next time the robot starts up: `systemctl is-enabled <servicename>`

 ## Recommended Future Work
 This implementation provides a baseline for the recommended future work of the project, with the modular architecture and use of ROS 2 enabling extensibility of the existing codebase.
 Next steps include implementation of autonomous driving and tooling functionality and simultaneous localization and mapping (SLAM).
 Integration of the system with a digital simulation tool like [Gazebo](https://gazebosim.org/home) is also recommended to help with this.
 Implementing a control interface through the DroneDeploy dashboard is also recommended, to allow multiple methods of user control.
 Consult the final report for further information.